 Bus transportation may be provided for magnet students within a designated magnet zone in accordance with district approved procedures.
 Students will may be provided neighborhood stops from within the established attendance boundary, and hub stops may be provided for students living outside the attendance boundary.
 Hub stops will be located at district school sites.
 Parents are responsible for providing transportation to and from designated hubs, or directly to the school.
 Students living outside of the attendance boundary are not permitted to use stops located within the attendance boundary.
 All students will be eligible for transportation, except for students living within 2 miles of the school, unless based on statute or hazardous walking conditions exist as defined by Florida Statute 1006.23.

-If you are not zoned for a STEM magnet school, view this map to see the school for which you are eligible to apply.
+If you are not zoned for a STEM magnet school, view the STEM map to see the school for which you are eligible to apply.

 Sign up to receive more info via email and get a friendly reminder once the Pasco Pathways school choice application window opens later this school year.